 All non-resident inspection procedures that are expected to appear in RPS-Inspections Reports/IP 22, “Inspection Activity Planned Report,” shall be marked as announced and on-site.

-To ensure accuracy of the RPS-Inspections scheduling tool, and accurate reporting of time in , staff should ensure the dates entered in RPS-Inspections accurately reflect their expected date range.
+To ensure accuracy of the RPS-Inspections scheduling tool, and accurate reporting of time in the agency’s time and laboring reporting system, staff should ensure the dates entered in RPS-Inspections accurately reflect their expected date range.
 Avoid using large date ranges whenever possible.
 For example, a regional inspector assigned to assist in an inspection typically performed by a resident inspector should enter a specific date range for their activity and avoid defaulting to the entire quarter.
+In addition, if planned inspection dates change, ensure that all associated date fields, including the "Inspection Completion Date” field for the activity, is updated.

 Planned Outages and INPO dates shall be maintained and kept up to date in RPS-Inspections to help ensure inspections are performed when required and to avoid burden on the licensee to the best extent possible when INPO and NRC could be onsite at the same time.
 Details concerning outages and INPO activities are not made public and information should be treated with appropriate sensitivity.